dialup-bbs/LoveFuzz/README.md

  ## Findings

- This fuzzing campaign has successfully identified two distinct bugs in the `da65` disassembler.
-The analysis of these findings is documented in lovefuzz_analysis.json.
+ This fuzzing campaign has successfully identified two distinct bugs in the `da65` disassembler, with the analysis documented below.

  ### Bug 1: `DA65-SEGMENT-SCOPE` (Identified)